joakim/kay/README.md

     name: 'Replicant'
     model: 'generic'

-    -- a method (a function assigned to a property)
+    -- local method (a function assigned to a property)
     say: ($words) => {
         console log "{name} says: {$words}"
     }

-    -- a behavior (a function exposed to the outside) (move $meters) => {
+    -- behavior (a function exposed to the outside) (move $meters) => {
         -- calling a behavior on another object console log "{name} the {model} replicant moved {$meters} meters"